+Some funds will still be accessible for British cities in the coming years as Horizon Europe.
+For more details, you can have a look at this article.

+LIFE programme

+Amount €1 billion

+Dates First call expected in 2022 and runs until 2027

-The LIFE programme is the EU's funding instrument for the environment and climate action.
-The programme includes a Clean Energy Transition sub-programme, which aims to increase capacity-building and market-uptake for renewables by working with local, regional and national government while protecting consumers and citizens.
+The LIFE programme aims to increase capacity-building and market-uptake for renewables by working with local, regional and national government while protecting consumers and citizens.
 The LIFE multiannual work programme (WP) and related calls for proposals are still under discussion.
-The first calls are expected in the summer 2021.
+The first calls are expected in early 2022.
 The new European Climate, Infrastructure and Environment Executive Agency (CINEA) will organise an online info session around May 2021.
 The new LIFE programme will cover the following areas:

 - Nature and biodiversity

 - Circular economy and quality of life

 - Climate change mitigation and adaptation

-- ✓ Clean energy transition: this part takes over the Energy Efficiency calls from Horizon 2020.

-Many important details remain to be confirmed about this sub-programme, especially on administrative burdens and the co-funding rate.
+- Clean energy transition: this part takes over the Energy Efficiency calls from Horizon 2020.
+There are a lot of important details still unconfirmed about this sub-programme especially on administrative burdens and co-funding rate.
 Energy Cities will stay informed on these topics.

-Cohesion Policy (REACT-EU Package)

-€47.5 billion under Next Generation EU

-Runs from 2020 to 2027 with extra recovery funds provided in the first three years

-The cohesion policy will focus on green and digital transition, building a more connected, inclusive and social Europe, and a Europe that is closer to its citizens.
+THE TRADITIONAL REGIONAL COHESION AND DEVELOPMENT PROGRAMMES Cohesion Policy (REACT-EU Package) Amount €47.5 billion under Next Generation EU -------- --------------- ------------ ---------------------- DatesRuns from 2020 to 2027 with extra recovery funds provided in the first three years The cohesion policy will focus on green and digital transition, more connected, inclusive and social Europe, and a Europe that is closer to its citizens.
 Specific climate targets are established for the ERDF (30%) and the Cohesion Fund (37%), accompanied by a special adjustment mechanism that will help in monitoring and achieving them.

-While the allocation per member state is decided by the EU Commission, there is no obligation for countries to allocate the money to priorities (e.g. to sustainable urban development or to green transition projects).
+While the allocation per member state is decided by the EU Commission, there is no obligation for countries to allocate the money to priorities (e.g. sustainable urban development or to green transition projects).
 On the plus side, there is 100% co-financing for the additional recovery package money.
-The governance mechanism remains the same as in the previous period, which means a monitoring committee, the partnership principle and, in some countries, the cities/ metropolitan areas involved are allowed to manage funds on their own.

-EU Urban initiative (URBACT, JPI Urban Europe, UIA)

-€500 million

-First calls expected in 2021 and runs until 2027

-This EU Urban initiative (EUI) is a part of the Cohesion Policy explained above to strengthen integrated and participatory approaches to sustainable urban development and provide a stronger link to relevant EU policies.
+The governance mechanism remains the same as in the previous period, which means a monitoring committee, the partnership principle and in some countries the cities/metropolitan areas involved are allowed to manage funds on their own.
+EU Urban initiative (URBACT, JPI Urban Europe, UIA) Amount €500 million -- -------- -------------- -- Dates First calls expected in 2021 and runs until 2027 This EU Urban initiative (EUI) is a part of the Cohesion Policy explained above to strengthen integrated and participatory approaches to sustainable urban development and provide a stronger link to relevant EU policies.
 The upcoming EU Urban Initiative largely carries over & clusters together URBACT, JPI Urban EU, Urban Innovative Actions & Urban Development Network.
-The initiative will provide support for cities of all sizes and for the Urban Agenda for the EU in 3 different ways:

-- Support of capacity building (20% of budget) - Support of innovative actions (60% of budget) - Support of knowledge, policy development & communications (20% of budget)
+The initiative will provide support for cities of all sizes and for the Urban Agenda for the EU in 3 different ways: - support of capacity building (20% of budget) - support of innovative actions (60% of budget) - support of knowledge, policy development & comms (20% of budget)

-INTERREG programme

-€8.5 billion